Skip to content

 Advanced Viewer

-This action will provide you a Key and Key ID.
+This procedure provides you a Key and Key ID.
 The Key is shown only once, so make sure to record it or you’ll need to re-create the Key.

 2. In Splunk, navigate to the Splunk Add-on for Palo Alto Networks.